-Found this film and interview article on “permaculture – A quite revolution” while doing my “revision” from last weekend workshop on “building Community Garden, with Bruce Molloy” organise by Eats, Shoots and Roots.
+Found an interview article on “permaculture – A quite revolution” while doing my “revision” from last weekend workshop on “building Community Garden, with Bruce Molloy” organise by Eats, Shoots and Roots.
 Will share some thoughts about sustainability & growing food in next postings.
 Anyway, do enjoy this film and read about an article on Permaculture- A quite revolution: an interview with Bill Mollison (father of Permaculture) by Scott London.

 “I teach self-reliance the world’s most subversive practice.
 I teach people how to grow their own food, which is shockingly subversive. so yes, it’s seditious, But a peaceful sedition” Bill Mollison, founder of permaculture